Objectives for 2013-2014

 Overall, the legal deposit libraries aim to ensure that the nation's published output is collected systematically, and as comprehensively as possible.

-However for practical purposes the Legal Deposit Libraries (Non-Print) Regulations 2013 will be implemented gradually and progressively over several years.
+However for practical purposes the Legal Deposit Libraries (Non-Print) Regulations 2013 are being implemented gradually and progressively over several years.

-The following collection development objectives will apply during the first one to two years after the regulations come into effect in April 2013.
+The following collection development objectives apply during the first one to two years after the regulations came into effect in April 2013.

 On this page